mike10004/git-multi-bundler/README.md

 # README

 If you have multiple git repositories that you would like to bundle, for archiving or cataloguing, this program may be for you.
+Requires Python 3.

 ## Usage